 Nature & Science

 Campers participate in a wide variety of activities that focus on Nature and Science.
-Popular topics and activities include: Studying the balance of nature in sea life with our own 350 gallon salt water reef aquarium.
-Saving the environment through recycling and studying the effects of acid rain.
+Popular topics and activities include: Saving the environment through recycling and studying the effects of acid rain.
 Tree planting – learning how to plant a tree and appreciating the value of the trees in our environment.
 Nature identification and collages with tree rubbings, leaf collections and insect collections .Appreciating animal life with Redwood’s own animal farm right on our site.
 Orienteering using compasses and maps.

 Spice of Life

 Variety is certainly the spice of life, and at Redwood , there is an incredible variety of activities that campers just love!
-In addition to swimming, sports, arts, and nature & science, CAMPERS JUST LOVE: GAGA BALL, JUNGLE VINE, SHUTTLE, TETHERBALL, ANIMAL FARM, SALT WATER REEF AQUARIUM, HAY RIDES, DRIVER’S ED (GR.
+In addition to swimming, sports, arts, and nature & science, CAMPERS JUST LOVE: GAGA BALL, JUNGLE VINE, SHUTTLE, TETHERBALL, ANIMAL FARM, HAY RIDES, DRIVER’S ED (GR.
 1-7)

 Biking is an exciting program for boys and girls from grades one to seven.
 It takes place on a dirt bike trail on the Redwood property as part of the regular program of activities.
 Several levels are introduced, from the basics of learning how to ride a bike to a challenging dirt bike path for the more experienced rider.
 As always, safety is our guiding principle with the campers required to wear biking helmets.
 Biking is an excellent physical exercise and a real challenge for the campers.